disidrosi/disidrosi.github.io/content/guides/01-chlorophyll/index.md

 ### Plot settings

-I want the plot aesthetics to match the style of the blog, and therefore I'm adding the following settings to customize the appearance of the graphics I am going to generate.
-If you're following along on your own machine (e.g., using Jupyter notebooks), you can skip this step.

-Here, I am importing `seaborn`, a powerful library for statistical data visualization.
-I won't be using its statistical functions, but I prefer its default presets over the ones provided by `matplotlib`.
-After importing the library, I am setting:

-- `set_context("notebook")`: This setting ensures the plots are scaled appropriately for notebook environments, adjusting factors like label size and line thickness.
-- `set_style("ticks")`: This sets the plot style to include ticks on the axes, providing visual reference points for the data.
-- `set_palette("colorblind")`: Sets the default palette of colors that will be used for plots, selecting a color palette specifically designed for viewers with color blindness.
-The `color_codes` option remaps `matplotlib`'s shorthand color codes (such as `r`, `g`, `b`, etc.).

-In addition, I am importing `golden_ratio` from the `scipy` library, which is equivalent to defining a variable containing the value 1.618.
-This is a mathematical constant also known as the _divine proportion_, which I will use to set the aspect ratio of the plots, specifically the ratio between the shorter and longer axes.
-It is absolutely not necessary, but I find that it helps create a more aesthetically pleasing visual balance.
+The following settings match the blog's plot style.
+If you are following along in a Jupyter notebook, you can skip this block.
+I use `seaborn` for its default presets (context, ticks, colorblind palette) and the golden ratio from `scipy` to set the figure aspect ratio.

 ```python {linenostart=9}
 import seaborn as sns